jamesshore/lab10_react/readme.md

 The Lab: Front-End Frameworks: React
 ===========

-This repository contains the sample code for the [Front-End Frameworks: React](http://www.letscodejavascript.com/v3/episodes/lab/10) episode of James Shore's [Let's Code: Test-Driven JavaScript](http://www.letscodejavascript.com) screencast.
+This repository contains the sample code for the [Front-End Frameworks: React](http://www.letscodejavascript.com/v3/episodes/lab/10) ([Part 1](http://www.letscodejavascript.com/v3/episodes/lab/10), [Part 2](http://www.letscodejavascript.com/v3/episodes/lab/10)) episodes of James Shore's [Let's Code: Test-Driven JavaScript](http://www.letscodejavascript.com) screencast.
 Let's Code: Test-Driven JavaScript is a screencast series focused on rigorous, professional JavaScript development.

 This episode is an exploration and review of the [React](http://facebook.github.io/react/) library for building front-end user interfaces.
 This repository contains an example application written in React.
 It demonstrates several concepts:

 1. **Sample application.** The sample application code can be found in `src/client`.
 The app runs inside `index.html`.
 It launches from `main.js`.
 The UI code is in the JSX files in `src/client/ui`, starting with `application_ui.jsx`.

+  The application also includes a domain layer, value objects, and a (simulated) persistence layer.
+Those layers are in subdirectories of `src/client`.
+See the screencast for more information about the sample app.
+(In particular, the way value objects are rendered was an experiment to see how well React could deal with an unusual architecture, not a pattern to follow in your own applications.)

 2. **Production-mode JSX transformation.** We use Jake to translate React's JSX language to JavaScript.
 See the "compileJsx" target in `Jakefile.js` and `build/util/jsx_runner.js` for example code.
 You can use `jsx_runner.js` in your own build scripts.